Sonal-Kachare/Interview/README.md

 # Interview

-# Here I will be adding code challanges from the interview process
+Here I will be adding code challanges from the interview process.